Mukosi Freddy Mulaudzi: Murders

-Soon after killing Thinandavha, Mulaudzi was captured by police while trying to hide in an unused refrigerator.
+Soon after killing Thinandavha, Mulaudzi was captured by the police while trying to hide in an unused refrigerator.

 Trial and sentence

-In October 2006, Mulaudzi briefly appeared before the court, but his case was moved to November 15, as new charges were connected to him by authorities, according to Superintendent Motlafela Mojapelo.
+In October 2006, Mulaudzi briefly appeared before the court, but his case was moved to 15 November, as new charges were connected to him by authorities, according to Superintendent Motlafela Mojapelo.
 Mulaudzi refused to confess and often caused scenes in the courtroom; in one instance, threatening to sleep during the proceedings if his wife, Takalani Florence Nethengwe (charged with possession of stolen goods), and son were not released, and in another, alleged that the police investigator had bribed him with money and phone cards so he would confess.
 Eventually, he was convicted of the most charges, with Judge Godfrey Hetisani giving him 11 sentences.